 You’ll want to talk with your doctor to make sure you’re getting guidance on treatments and if acupuncture is right for you.

-If you decide to try acupuncture for your endometriosis, plan for the initial course of treatment to last six to eight weeks with visits once or twice a week.
-After the first phase, your practitioner might move you to two weeks a month.
-Commonly, you would be told to expect results in three to six months.
+If you decide to try acupuncture for your endometriosis, plan for the initial course of treatment to last 6 to 8 weeks with visits once or twice a week.
+After the first phase, your practitioner might move you to 2 weeks per month.
+Commonly, you would be told to expect results in 3 to 6 months.

 2011 articlein the New England Journal of Medicine cited a trial that showed the efficacy of Japanese-style acupuncture for endometriosis-related pain.
 The article concluded that data from large, randomized, controlled trials is needed to confirm these findings.

-2017 journal articleindicated that, although literature suggests that pain can be reduced with acupuncture, more studies with adherence to best clinical practices are needed.
+2017 review of studiesindicated that, although literature suggests that pain can be reduced with acupuncture, more studies with adherence to best clinical practices are needed.